realTristan/hermes/README.md

 	// Initialize the full-text cache
 	// MaxWords: 10, MaxBytes: -1 (no limit)
 	cache.FTInit(10, -1)

-	// The keys you want to search through in the full-text search var schema map[string]bool = map[string]bool{
-		"name":       true,
-		"age":        false,
-		"expiration": false,
-	}

 	// Set the value in the cache
 	cache.Set("user_id", map[string]interface{}{